 The Champlain Parkway Project has a long history of review and study, dating back to the 1960's.
 Numerous local and state-sponsored transportation analyses have been conducted over the years, which highlight the long-term recognition and consensus of transportation deficiency in southwestern portion of the City of Burlington.
-Below are project highlights from the 1960's to today.
+Below are project highlights throughout the decades.

 2019 – On January 7, the Burlington City Council issued the Compensation Order which secured temporary and permanent rights required for construction of the project thus completing the right-of-way acquisition process for the project.
 In July, the Vermont Agency of Transportation and City of Burlington entered into an Amendment to the Cooperative Agreement which committed Federal, State, and Local funding for the construction phase of the project.

 On March 4, a Corrective Action Plan Public Meeting was held.

 On March 29, VT DEC approved the Corrective Action Plan.